Easter in Corfu: The "Mastela" custom

-The “Mastela” custom takes place in the Pinia district.
-A decorated barrel filled with water, flowers, and ribbons is placed in the square, and passersby throw coins into it while making a wish.
-At the moment of the First Resurrection, someone jumps into the barrel to collect the coins.
-In earlier centuries, the participants would grab an unsuspecting passerby and throw him into the barrel.
+The "Mastela" custom takes place in the Pinia area.
+According to the custom, residents place a barrel filled with water and decorated with flowers and ribbons and invite passersby to throw coins while making a wish.
+At the time of the First Resurrection, someone jumps in and collects the coins.
+Centuries ago when the custom started, residents would catch an unsuspecting passerby walking in the city and throw him into the barrel to collect the coins.